3MFConsortium/spec_production/3MF Production Extension.md

 ![component.png](images/alternatives.png)

-The \<alternatives> element group provides a way to specify alternative representations of a given model.
+The \<alternatives> element group provides a way to specify alternative representation of a given model.
 For example, a 3MF with a low resolution object MAY be accepted by an application for previewing purposes but it MAY be rejected by a printer.

 When this is used in conjunction with [the 3MF Secure Content Extension](https://github.com/3MFConsortium/spec_securecontent/blob/master/3MF%20Secure%20Content.md), some of those models might be protected with encryption and consumers might use an alternative representation to which they have access.

-When several alternative representations are available, including the one in the root model, the consumer MAY decide which representation to choose from the ones that has rights.
+When several alternative representations are available, including the one in the root model, the consumer MAY decide which representation to choose from the ones that has rights and supports all required extensions.
 A consumer MAY select a fullres resolution over a lowres or obfuscated.
 And a printer might reject to print a lowres model.

 The producer SHOULD generate a 3MF file with no ambiguity for the consumer.
 When there is ambiguity, for example two fullres models available for a consumer, the consumer MUST decide which one to select based on the priority order defined by the direct order in the \<alternative> element sequence.